Lodin/react-vtree/README.md

 The `treeWalker` algorithm works in the following way.
 During the execution, the `treeWalker` function sends a bunch of objects to the tree component which builds an internal representation of the tree.
 However, for it, the specific order of yieldings should be performed.

-1. The first yielding is always the root node.
-It will be the foundation of the whole tree.
+1. The first yielding is always root nodes.
+They will be the foundation of the whole tree.
 2. Now start a loop where you will receive the parent node and yield all the children of it.
 3. The first yielding of loop iteration should yield an `undefined`.
-In exchange, you will receive a node for which you should yield all the children in the same way you've done with the root.
+In exchange, you will receive a node for which you should yield all the children in the same way you've done with the root ones.
 4. When all the children are yielded, and the new iteration of loop is started, you yield `undefined` again and in exchange receive the next node.
 It may be:
    - a child node if the previous node has children;
    - a sibling node if it has siblings;